DavidJKTofan/davidjktofan.me/content/post/cloudflare-for-teams/index.md

 #### Route traffic to the Tunnel

-In order to create DNS records from cloudflared, which will provision a CNAME record that points to the subdomain of a specific Tunnel, one can use either one of these commands:
+In order to create DNS records from `cloudflared`, which will provision a CNAME record that points to the subdomain of a specific Tunnel, one can use either one of these commands:

     cloudflared tunnel route dns TUNNEL_NAME TUNNEL_NAME.davidtofan.com
     # OR